DataBiosphere/terra-drs-hub/README.md

 timeUpdated
 googleServiceAccount
 ```
-but this can be changed by providing values in the `fields` array.

 ## Architecture
 DrsHub is a Java 17 Spring Boot application running in Kubernetes.
 As it simply resolves urls and doesn't have any state, it has no database.
 For developer convenience, a Swagger UI is provided.